Go shopping for gifts and goodies at Liseberg’s Christmas market. Credit: Peter Kvarnström

 Sweden’s biggest Christmas market at Liseberg

-Don’t miss visiting this year’s new Christmas area “Tomtebyn” (Santa’s Village).
+Also don’t miss visiting the area “Tomtebyn” (Santa’s Village).
 The Christmas elves welcome you to the happiest village you can imagine, with lots of fun things to discover: magical doors, mischievous rhymes, jingling bells and the elves’ workshop.

 Fish and shellfish is extra tasty in Gothenburg, like here at Sjömagasinet’s Christmas buffet.
 Credit: Frida Winter